Stabilizing Rate of Stochastic Control Systems: Introduction

+The missing rate information is particularly relevant in the multiplicative-noise setting.
+For such systems, the decay of the second moment is affected jointly by the coefficient matrices in the deterministic part and those in the multiplicative-noise part.
+Thus, even after mean-square stabilizability is known, the fastest achievable second-moment decay rate remains a nontrivial quantitative question.
+This quantity is different from the optimal disturbance attenuation level in \(H_\infty\) control: the former measures the fastest mean-square decay of the state, whereas the latter measures the worst-case input-output amplification from external disturbances to controlled outputs.

-A complementary quantitative perspective is introduced by \cite{Hu17}, who quantifies stabilization both by feasibility and by how fast it can be achieved.
+This quantitative viewpoint is related to the stabilizing rate framework of \cite{Hu17}, where stabilization is quantified both by feasibility and by how fast it can be achieved.
 For deterministic switched systems, this framework enables computable upper and lower bounds on the fastest achievable stabilizing rate through norm and seminorm based constructions~(\cite{Hu17,HU2024}).
 These results establish a foundation for quantitative stability analysis, but they rely on finite-dimensional properties, such as norm equivalence.
 These properties fail in stochastic settings, where the natural state space is infinite-dimensional and none of the finite-dimensional assumptions carry over.
 Consequently, despite the appeal of Hu's quantitative perspective, a systematic extension to stochastic settings remains open.